 - Replace the lemon juice with orange or lime juice.
 Or use an equal amount of apple cider vinegar instead.

-- Use sauteed asparagus or baked asparagus instead of blanched.
+- Use sauteed asparagus, baked asparagus, steamed fresh asparagus, or air fried asparagus instead of blanched.
 Just make sure to cool before assembling.

 - If fresh peas are not available, or you just don’t feel like blanching peas, use frozen green peas.
 Scoop out the amount you need and thaw on the kitchen counter.

 Grocery Shopping Tip: When searching for butter leaf lettuce in the grocery store, look for it in the packaged salad area, encased in a large plastic container with the leaves and root still attached.
 It is widely available at Farmers Markets, too.

 How to Prepare Butter Lettuce For A Salad?

 Green leaves of butter lettuce can be quite tender and delicate, so I find it best to tear each leaf by hand.
 To prepare them for this salad:

 - Fill a large bowl with cold tap water.